etruong42/etruong42.github.com/_posts/2013-8-26-How-To-Integrate-Git-Into-Windows.md

 {% highlight bat %}

-pageant path\to\your\privatekey.ppk
+pageant C:\path\to\your\privatekey.ppk

 {% endhighlight %}

 <h3>Adding your server's host key to puTTY's registry</h3>

 Like any good SSH client, it keeps a list of fingerprints of servers you have connected to.
-If you try to connect to a new server that the SSH client has never connected to before, it will not connect unless you explicitly tell it that the server is legitimate lest someone is trying to conduct a [MITM attack](http://en.wikipedia.org/wiki/Man-in-the-middle_attack) by spoofing your server.
+If you try to connect to a new server that the SSH client has never connected to before, it will not connect unless you explicitly tell it that the server is legitimate lest someone tries to conduct a [MITM attack](http://en.wikipedia.org/wiki/Man-in-the-middle_attack) by spoofing your server.

 The easiest way to do so is to tell puTTY to open an SSH connection to the server using the command below, and confirm that you want to add the server to its registry.